unknwon/gowalker/README.md

 - **Code view** for public functions, methods in current package in the same page: reduce rake up space and do more work at the same time.
 - **Code highlight** and **jump link** for public functions, types from imported packages: reduce time to find.
 - **Type-ahead** for standard library: not a big deal.
+- **Control panel** for keyboard shortcuts: compatible with godoc.org.

 ## Third-party packages